adamrutter/rhythm/README.md

 Three npm scripts are provided:

-* `npm run sass` will watch for changes to Sass code in the `src` directory, and compile it upon any changes.
+* `npm run sass` will watch for changes to Sass code in the `scss` directory, and compile it upon any changes.
 * `npm run server` will start the live reload server.
 It uses Browsersync.
 * `npm start` will run both of the above scripts.